-FundAction is a new participatory fund making grants for social transformation, organized around a community of activists based in Europe to support social movements working towards a transition to a just and equitable world.
+FundAction is a participatory fund-making grants for social transformation, organized around a community of more than 250 activists based in Europe to support social movements working towards a transition to a just and equitable world.

 Our goals are to shift power to make decisions about funding from foundations to those closer to the issue, strengthen collaboration and mutual support among European activists and build the capacity of activists and the social movements they work with.

 Three kind of grants are being proposed: Renew, Rethink, Resist.

 Support for new initiatives and ideas that promote systemic change.
 Open to: Members / Funding up to: 20.000 €

 Creating a European network and community through funds for collaboration, exchange and capacity building.
 Open to: Members / Funding up to: 5.000 €

 Rapid funding to respond to urgent actions.
 Open to: Everyone / A pilot will be launched in 2020

 FundAction is built in a democratic and participatory way.
 A group of donors and activists came together in 2016 to form the idea for FundAction.
 In a series of meetings, they outlined the intention and values.
 Since May 2017, a smaller Facilitation Group has been putting this idea into action.